goldenson/SDREM/README.md

 1. You can find more informations about the following installation here : [Go Rails Setup] (https://gorails.com/setup/osx/10.10-yosemite)
 2. This will install and configure : git, ssh key on github, homebrew, iterm2, brew-cask, google-chrome, rbenv (ruby version manager), ruby, postgreSQL, rails, alfred, some tools for quicklook and oh-my-zsh.
+3. Get an internet connection
-3. Go to your terminal and execute the script :
+4. Go to your terminal and execute the script :

 ```sh
 ./setup_dev_osx.sh